microsoft/FluidFramework/packages/service-clients/odsp-client/README.md

 A Container instance is a organizational unit within Fluid.
 Each Container instance has a connection to the defined Fluid Service and contains a collection of collaborative objects.

-Containers are created and identified by unique IDs.
-Management and storage of these IDs are the responsibility of the developer.
+Containers are created and identified by unique itemIds.
+Management and storage of these itemIds are the responsibility of the developer.

 ## Defining Fluid Containers